vapoursynth/vapoursynth/doc/functions/expr.rst

    has index zero meaning that *dup* is equivalent to *dup0* and *swap* is equivalent to *swap1*.
 This is because *swapN* always swaps with the topmost value at index 0.

+   Expressions are converted to byte-code or machine-code by an optimizing compiler and are not guaranteed to evaluate in the order originally written.
+   The compiler assumes that all input values are finite (i.e neither NaN nor INF) and that no operator will produce a non-finite value.
+Such expressions are invalid.
+This is especially important for the transcendental operators:

+       exp - expression must not overflow (i.e. x <= 88)
+       log - input must be finite and non-negative (i.e. x >= 0 && x <= 3e+38)
+       pow - base must be finite and non-negative.
+Result must not overflow (i.e. x >= 0 && x <= 3e+38; 1e-38 <= result <= 3e+38)

    Clip load operators::